Recycling & Waste Reduction

 When You Move Out, Don't Throw It Out

-This year marks BGSU’s Office of Campus Sustainability’s 16th annual "When You Move Out, Don’t Throw It Out" (WYMO) program, a campus-wide reuse and waste-reduction initiative!
+This year marks BGSU’s Office of Campus Sustainability's 20th annual "When You Move Out, Don’t Throw It Out" (WYMO) program, a campus-wide reuse and waste-reduction initiative!
 WYMO collects still-usable, but unwanted, items from students as they're moving out to prevent these items from getting sent to a landfill.
+This year we will be collecting items from the BGSU Community and donating 100% of collected items to local charities.
+Thank you for your support!
+Learn more about "When You Move Out, Don’t Throw It Out"!

-RecycleMania is a friendly competition among college and university recycling programs in the United States & Canada.
-Each year, BGSU competes on a national level, while also hosting an on-campus competition to see which residence hall can recycle the most waste.
-The 2018 competition goes from February 5th - April 1st.
+Campus Race to Zero Waste, formerly RecycleMania, is a friendly competition among college and university recycling programs in the United States & Canada.
+Each year, BGSU competes on a national level to advance campus recycling and waste reduction efforts by sharing and learning from the competition's results.
+The 2021 competition goes from February 1, 2021 to March 31, 2021.
+More Info about the 2021 Campus Race to Zero Waste

-We collect surplus office supplies, furniture, and other usable items to make them available to the campus community for reuse, reducing our natural resource consumption and amount of solid waste generated!
-Have extra supplies sitting around?
-Arrange a pick up today!
+We collect surplus office supplies, furniture, and other usable items to make them available to the campus community for reuse.
+This reduces our natural resource consumption and amount of solid waste generated!
+Check out our ReStore dates or schedule a pick-up of your extra supplies!

 Water Bottle Refill Stations